 Storing Beekeeping Equipment

 Beekeeping is one of those hobbies that encourages the use of a lot of gizmos and gadgets.
+If you have been keeping honey bees for more than a year, you may be running out of space!
 Finding proper place for storing beekeeping equipment will become more difficult as the years go by.
-Where can we put it all?

 As you grow in the hobby and increase hive numbers in your apiary, your equipment storage needs grow too!